pineapplemachine/jsdoom/style.md

 }
 ```

-## No double indents or partial indents
+### 1.2.
+Do not use double indents

-Code should be styled in such a way that each line is indented at either the same level as the last line, one more level, or one less.
+Indentation must be in such a way that each line is indented at either the
+same level as the last line, one more level, or one less.
 There should never be a jump of two or more indentation levels between lines.

-There should never be a partial change in indentation, e.g. one line should not be indented three spaces further than the next.
+In general, longer expressions made up of chained function calls should be
+broken across lines by using several shorter statements with intermediate
+assignments, or by putting the code inside a pair of paretheses `()` etc.
+on a new, idented line.
+They should _not_ be broken across lines by starting each line with the
+right-hand part of a member access, e.g. having a line begin with `.map(...)`.

 ``` ts
 myArray.map((value) => {